Key Funding Area

 There is very little funding—government or otherwise—to improve the conditions of settlement and support for LGBTQIA+ refugees and asylum seekers.

 Our knowledge in this area is significant, but there are many groups that have real expertise and lived experience, and we want to work with them in partnership.
-Groups we are already collaborating with include…
+Groups we have collaborated with include…

-Funding granted to groups advocating for LGBTQIA+ Refugees & People seeking Asylum
+Funding granted to projects advocating for LGBTQIA+ Refugees & People seeking Asylum

 Forcibly Displaced People Network